cc-archive/sotc-2014/www/_source/report.md

 That said, these numbers are still likely weighted toward the United States and other English-speaking countries.

-The map below shows our data country by country, reflecting countries in every region with strong communities of Creative Commons licensors and advocates.
+<p class="hidden-xs">The map below shows our data country by country, reflecting countries in every region with strong communities of Creative Commons licensors and advocates.</p>

-<iframe width="600" height="450" src="http://www.openheatmap.com/embed.html?map=AlkoranicCrinkSaruses" ></iframe>
+<iframe width="600" height="450" src="http://www.openheatmap.com/embed.html?map=AlkoranicCrinkSaruses" class="hidden-xs" style="margin-left: auto; margin-right: auto; display: block; "></iframe>

+<p class="hidden-sm hidden-md hidden-lg"><a href="http://www.openheatmap.com/view.html?map=AlkoranicCrinkSaruses">This map</a> shows our data country by country, reflecting countries in every region with strong communities of Creative Commons licensors and advocates.</p>

 <hr class="sotc" />